 To Be Eligible to Chaperone for Either Trip Parents MUST:

-- Be signed up to chaperone and volunteer for other events with the band this fall
+Have chaperoned and volunteered for other events with the band this fall

-- Have a student who is a member of the Competition Band and who is eligible to march having passed all classes the 1st six week grading period of the year.
+Have a student who is a member of the Competition Band and who is eligible to march.

 Chaperone Duties Include

-- Riding the bus and being willing to keep kids safe and accounted for.
-Chaperons are not guaranteed to be riding on the bus with their student.
+Riding the bus and being willing to keep kids safe and accounted for.
+Chaperones are not guaranteed to be riding on the bus with their student.

-- Staying with the students on the gymnasium floor or in a cabin.
-Chaperons are expected to sleep on the floor in the gym when students stay in school facilities.
+Staying with the students on the gymnasium floor or in a cabin.
+Chaperones are expected to sleep on the floor in the gym when students stay in school facilities.
 Showers and Bathroom facilities in schools will be in the school locker room.

-- Do not request time off work until you have been notified that you have been selected to be a chaperone.
-But please do not fill out the interest form if you will likely be unable to secure the time off from work.
+Do not request time off work until you have been notified that you have been selected to be a chaperone.

-- Chaperons will be selected and notified before the end of September in order to have time to make arrangements.
+Chaperones will be selected and notified in order to have time to make arrangements.